JacksonBurns/fastprop/paper/paper.md

 ![`fastprop` logo.\label{logo}](../fastprop_logo.png){ width=2in }

+Fitting to molecular descriptors requires careful attention given that they can be highly correlated, often have enormous outliers exacerbated with re-scaling, and can be missing or infinite for some species.
+`fastprop` includes extensive, configurable data pre-processing steps to accommodate these limitations.
+First and foremost, users can opt to use a subset of 947 less-correlated ($r<0.95$ on QM8 [@qm8]) `mordred` descriptors, though this is usually unnessecary.
+Before training, all features are standardized to have mean of zero and variance of one.
+Missing features are then set to zero, equivalent to imputing with the mean value.
+Finally, descriptors having values larger than $\pm$ 3 are set to $\pm$ 3, analogous to Winsorization based on 3 standard deviations from the mean.
+Other common pre-processing transformations, such as the $log_{10}$ function, are easily implemented when using `fastprop` as a Python module.

 This trivially simple idea has been alluded to in previous published work but neither described in detail nor lauded for its generalizability or accuracy.
 Comesana and coauthors, based on a review of the biofuels property prediction landscape, claimed that methods (DL or otherwise) using large numbers of molecular descriptors were unsuccessful, instead proposing a feature selection method [@fuels_qsar_method].
 As a baseline in a study of photovoltaic property prediction, Wu et al. reported using the `mordred` descriptors in combination with both a Random Forest and an Artificial Neural Network, though in their hands the performance is worse than their bespoke model and no code is available for inspection [@wu_photovoltaic].